nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 git commit -am "initial"
 ```

-Start by creating this application on Heroku from the command line using the Heroku CLI:
+Create this application on Heroku from the command line using the Heroku CLI:

 *Note: In following command, replace "mysimplebotname" with a unique name on the whole Heroku platform.*